AlgoveraAI/GovernGPT/README.md

 You can get funded to build your LLM workflow through Algovera Grants.
 Each month, we give out $10k of grants to projects.
 For examples of previous proposals, check out our [forum](https://forum.algovera.ai/).
 For more information on the proposal process, check out our [docs](https://docs.algovera.ai/blog/).
 We're very grateful to [Ocean Protocol Foundation](https://oceanprotocol.com/) for sponsoring Algovera Grants.

 [Website](https://www.algovera.ai/) | [Twitter](https://twitter.com/AlgoveraAI)  | [Discord](https://discord.gg/e65RuHSDS5)

+# 🚜 Files

+- `scraper.rb`: Scraper that scrapes over the governance proposals in Bankless DAO
+- `data_cleaner.rb`: Data Cleaner that cleans out the unneccessary HTML tags from the scraped governance proposals

+# 📁 Data

+- `scraped_data/clean_html`: Cleaned up HTML of governance proposals
+- `scraped_data/html`: Original raw HTML data scraped
+- `scraped_data/txt`: Original raw TXT data scraped

+# 🚴 Upcoming

+Transform the scraped data into the list of prompts and outputs to train GPT Train GPT on that data by Jan 22